w3c/wai-website/pages/about/groups/task-forces/matf.md

 ## Objectives

+The Mobile Accessibility Task Force:

+- produces resources for how to apply the Web Content Accessibility Guidelines (WCAG) to mobile, and
+- makes sure mobile apps are considered in new accessibility guidelines.

-The objectives of the Mobile Accessibility Task Force are to produce resources for how to apply the Web Content Accessibility Guidelines (WCAG) to mobile — including, but not limited to, native mobile apps, mobile web apps, and hybrid apps that use web components inside native mobile apps — and to make sure mobile apps are considered in new accessibility guidelines.
+Mobile includes, but is not limited to, native mobile apps, mobile web apps, and hybrid apps that use web components inside native mobile apps.

 ## Work statement